Senior Notions

 Duro-Med reacher Grabber holding a dime in its jaw and a paper clip on its magnet

-When my old bottom-freezer refrigerator suddenly failed, I had to replace it quickly with a top-freezer model.
-I realized immediately that the crispers and bottom shelf would be hard to reach.
+When my old bottom-freezer refrigerator failed and I had to replace it quickly with a top-freezer model, I realized I needed help reaching the crispers and bottom shelf.
 A new grabber was in order.
-Amazon offered dozens of options, and I settled on the RMS 19 and 32-inch grabbers (now the slightly longer RMS 21-inch and 34-inch grabbers).
+Amazon offered dozens of options, and I settled on the RMS 19 and 32-inch grabbers (now the RMS 21-inch and 34-inch grabbers).
 Their rotating claws, comfortable grip, and different lengths make daily tasks easier in ways I didn’t anticipate.

 My older Duro-Med DMI grabber also has its charms: a magnet for small metal objects, a slim profile to reach behind furniture, and a short bar that helps pull out pots.
 Each has features suited to different tasks.